 As behaviour analysts we are trained in how to assess and intervene behaviours that we can see and therefore measure.
 Thoughts and feelings are called ‘private events’ in the ABA world but we can’t see thoughts and feelings like we can hitting or kicking, so how do we go about helping children to manage their big feelings using ABA techniques??

 Now more than ever we need to help our little people recognise their feelings and equip them with tools and coping strategies to manage them.
 It’s not an easy one…think about how many adults you know who still struggle with this!

 As Behaviour Analysts, we are bound by a pretty strict code of ethics to stick to implementing strategies that are evidence-based; we only use techniques that have research to prove they actually work (which is why I love ABA!).

-Our first job whenever we are trying to work on tricky behaviours is to describe behaviour in ways that are observable and measureable.
-We then usually take ABC data to figure out the function of the behaviour; the reason it’s happening or purpose it serves the child.
+Our first job, whenever we are trying to work on tricky behaviours, is to describe behaviour in ways that are observable and measurable.
+We then usually take ABC data to figure out the function of the behaviour; the reason it’s happening or purposes it serves the child.

 Are they upset because they can’t have something they want??
 Or maybe they’re upset because you’ve told them to do something they don’t want to do.